google-research/cascades/README.md

 # Cascades

-*This is not an official Google product*
+*This is not an officially supported Google product*

 Python library which enables complex compositions of language models such as scratchpads, chain of thought, tool use, selection-inference, and more.